guilherme-adesouza/osiris/embed/README.md

 ## Routes:

-[GET]
-/api/sensors/ -> Returns a JSON containing all the sensor data
+[GET]/api/sensors/ -> Returns a JSON containing all the sensor data

-[POST]
-/api/water/on/ -> Turns the water pump ON /api/water/off/ -> Turns the water pump OFF
+[POST]/api/water/on/ -> Turns the water pump ON [POST]/api/water/off/ -> Turns the water pump OFF

 :godmode: